 - Depression – Depression may also be a sign of deficiency.
 Researchers have linked vitamin D deficiency to depression, particularly in older adults.

 - Impaired Wound Healing – Slow healing of wounds after surgery or injury may be a sign that vitamin D levels are too low.
-Results from test-tube studies suggest that the vitamin D increases production of compounds that are crucial for forming new skin as part of the wound-healing process.
+Results from test-tube studies suggest that vitamin D increases the production of compounds that are crucial for forming new skin as part of the wound-healing process.

 - Bone Loss – Vitamin D plays a crucial role in calcium absorption and bone metabolism.
 Many older women who are diagnosed with bone loss believe they are calcium deficient.
 However, they may be deficient in vitamin D as well.
 Low bone mineral density is an indication that calcium, magnesium and other minerals have been lost from the bones.
 Which places older people, especially women, at an increased risk of fractures.

-- Hair Loss – Hair loss is often attributed to stress, but when hair loss is severe, it may be the result disease or nutrient deficiency.
+- Hair Loss – Hair loss is often attributed to stress, but when hair loss is severe, it may be the result of disease or nutrient deficiency.
 Alopecia areata is an autoimmune disease characterized by severe hair loss from the head and other parts of the body.
 Low vitamin D levels are linked to alopecia areata and may be a risk factor for developing the disease.

 - Muscle Pain – There is some evidence that vitamin D deficiency may be a potential cause of muscle pain in children and adults.
 In one study, 71% of people with chronic pain were found to be deficient.

 - Allergies – Allergic conditions of nearly all types, including asthma, chronic rhinitis, food allergies, eczema, and even anaphylaxis have become much more common over the past few decades.
-In some instances this can be explained by the hygiene hypothesis, but some experts think that this is also related to vitamin D deficiency.
+In some instances, this can be explained by the hygiene hypothesis, but some experts think that this is also related to vitamin D deficiency.